 The aim is to illustrate the collecting systems, ureters and bladder with intravenous...

-The curlicue ureter sign1 is seen intravenous pyelogram in cases of ureteral herniation in sciatic hernia, causing a curled appearance of the herniated ureter.
+The curlicue ureter sign1 was described on intravenous pyelogram studies in cases of ureteral herniation into a sciatic hernia, causing a curled appearance of the herniated ureter.
 Although very rare, this sign is pathognomonic of sciatic hernia.
 It can also be seen on CT urogram studies.

 Cushing syndrome is due to the effects of excessive glucocorticoids which may be exogenous or endogenous.